ks-7-afk/nerf_in_dynamic/README.md

 --output-path output.json \
 --render-output-path $OUTPUT_RENDER
 ```
---load-config: Path to the configuration file in $OUTPUT_DIR.
+`--load-config`: Path to the configuration file in $OUTPUT_DIR.

---output-path: Path to save the evaluation metrics in a JSON file (PSNR, SSIM, LPIPS).
+`--output-path`: Path to save the evaluation metrics in a JSON file (PSNR, SSIM, LPIPS).

---render-output-path: Path to save the rendered output image.
+`--render-output-path`: Path to save the rendered output image.

 <table>
     <tr>